Dr. Taylor Allbright, ADHD coach

 • Experiencing greater success and satisfaction in your career

-• Feeling less stressed over daily tasks and household chores
+• Feeling less stress and overwhelm

 • Developing a more compassionate, kind relationship with yourself